ahawkins/hawkins.io/wip/2011-11-26-moving_on_from_rails.md

 perfect because you only have to worry about garbage in and garbage out.
 In Rails, this means you really only care about `params` and `respond_with`.
 Data in and data out.
-Now, when I look at these API'S I look at the repsonsiblity to the end developer: return JSON.
+Now, when I look at these API'S I look at the responsibility to the end developer: return JSON.
 That is it.
 A single focus: return JSON.
 Of course there is processing involved but the main point is return JSON that end application can use for it's own purposes.
 That makes developing this very easy because it removes many